Financial aid assistance for May/summer term is generally limited to remaining 2018-2019 eligibility not used during the fall and/or spring terms.

 You will be considered for the Federal Pell Grant and Federal Subsidized and/or Unsubsidized loans once we receive your Summer Financial Aid Request and you are registered for summer classes.

-If you have remaining Stafford Loan eligibility, you must be enrolled for at least 6 credit hours.
+If you have remaining Stafford Loan eligibility, you must be enrolled for at least 6 credit hours in order to borrow during the May/summer term.

 Graduate Students with Remaining Eligibility

-You will be considered for Federal Stafford Subsidized and Unsubsidized loans.
-If you have exhausted your annual maximum eligibility ($20,500) for subsidized and unsubsidized loans for the 2011-2012 academic year, then you may apply for the Graduate PLUS loan up to your May/summer cost of attendance.
-The federal Graduate PLUS loan does require that you meet the federal credit check requirements in order to be eligible for the loan.
-However, if you have adverse credit history, you can apply with an endorser (co-signer) for the Graduate PLUS loan.
+You will be considered for Federal Stafford Unsubsidized loans once we receive your Summer Financial Aid Request and you are registered for summer classes.
+If you have exhausted your annual maximum eligibility ($20,500) for unsubsidized loans for the 2018-2019 academic year, then you may apply for the Graduate PLUS loan up to your May/summer cost of attendance.
+The federal Graduate PLUS loan does require that you meet the federal credit check requirements in order to be eligible for the loan; however, if you are not approved due to adverse credit history, you can apply with an endorser (co-signer).

 No Remaining Eligibility